 Out on the street, a young mother walks by, balancing a large basket of fruit on her head.
 A baby rides in a bright scarf tied around her waist and behind her back.

-Like the mother, the herbalist and the blacksmith, Campus Crusade for Christ staff members in Cameroon stick to the basics: in this case, the basics of Campus Crusade -- winning people to Christ, building them in their faith and sending them out to do the same.
+Like the mother, the herbalist and the blacksmith, Cru staff members in Cameroon stick to the basics: in this case, the basics of Cru -- winning people to Christ, building them in their faith and sending them out to do the same.

 And the basics are working.
 What started with two foreign missionary couples in 1992 now includes a staff team of 59 Cameroonians.

-"In Africa, the ministry typically has begun in the community, perhaps with a church or a pastor," says Rev. Kassoum Keita, who directs Campus Crusade in the French-speaking countries of Africa.
+"In Africa, the ministry typically has begun in the community, perhaps with a church or a pastor," says Rev. Kassoum Keita, who directs Cru in the French-speaking countries of Africa.
 "Cameroon is the only country that began on the campus, and when it started, it started with real growth."

 Across town from the blacksmith, third-year university student Ibrahim Ndzesop scales the hilly campus of Yaounde I University to talk with people about Jesus Christ.
 He walks up the steps of a dormitory stairwell to the beat of a basketball bouncing on a nearby court.